tshepang/blog/content/wajig-2-2-released.md

     available tools (`dpkg --list` for locally-installed packages and `apt-file search` for both local and remote packages) that do the job better, and I made use of them.
-These tools were probably not avaialable the time this feature was added to wajig.
+These tools were probably not available the time this feature was added to wajig.